HenryLF/zef-components/README.md

 </div>
 ```

 You don't have to put all your component's style inside a `<style>` tag.
-You can also import a stylesheet via a `<link>`, and still have a small `<style>` tag with your reactive css rules.
+You can also import a stylesheet via a `<link>`, and still have a small `<style>` tag with your reactive CSS rules.

 #### Working with children

-If you have enabled shadow root (the default), all the "light DOM" child of your component will be casted in any unamed `<slot>` tag of your html.
+If you have enabled shadow root (the default), all the "light DOM" children of your component will be casted in any unnamed `<slot>` tag of your HTML.

-You can use named slot as well, see [Using templates and slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots).
+You can use named slots as well, see [Using templates and slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots).

-If your want to listen to children you'll need to set up a MutationObserver like so.
+If you want to listen to children you'll need to set up a MutationObserver like so.

 ```ts